Well, that’s awkward.

 It seems Sarah likes making friends with people she can protect.
 That can be bad, but last comic made it seem really sweet. ^_^

-I predict: Dina uses wall of text (well, for word bubbles) to condescend at the bitch squad.
+I predict: Dina uses wall of text (well, for word bubbles) to condescend at the bongo squad.
 It’s super effective!!

 (Well, it’s often a good thing too, finding people to protect)